neu-se/CS4530-Fall-2023/Assignments/ip1.md

 Grading for testing tasks:
 * Applying moves: 6 points
-* Checking for invalid moves: 7 points
+* Checking for invalid moves:
+  * 7 points for detecting all 35 faults
+  * 4 points for detecting 34 faults
 * Handling game-ending moves: 9 points

 ### Task 3: Implement the TicTacToeGameArea (16 points total)